-Over recent years, special schools have increasingly admitted children with a greater complexity of need.
-Spaces within special schools are limited, and children who previously had been admitted to special schools will now need supporting in mainstream setting.
+Over recent years, the needs of pupils admitted to special schools have become more complex.
+Spaces within special schools are limited, and children who previously had been admitted to special schools will now need supporting in mainstream settings.
 The BUCKS SEND Education Sufficiency Strategy 2022-27 suggests 42% of pupils with an EHC are being educated within mainstream settings, and forecasting predicts additional 745 pupils with EHCPs will be accommodated within mainstream schools by 2026.

 At Chiltern Wood School the demand for places had greatly increased, and the needs we cater for have become more complex over several years.
 As our complex cohort has grown, the spaces for children with moderate to severe needs has diminished.
 In addition to this, the children who leave us at year 6 has decreased dramatically.
 Due their complex needs, most children are unable to access other specialist secondary schools in the local area and remain with us until age 19.
 Our school has not grown in size to accommodate this change, therefore our secondary cohort has doubled and we have lost approximately 6 primary classrooms.
 Children who several years ago might have been given a specialist placement, are now remaining in mainstream schools and additional resources provisions (ARPs).

 Chiltern Wood Special School caters for 205 pupils with severe, complex or profound learning needs.
 Our pupils have a broad range of needs including: global developmental delay, Down’s syndrome, autism spectrum condition, sensory processing disorders and speech, language and communication needs.